 Communities of practice are one of the main building blocks of a Knowledge Management Framework.
 Communities of Practice are peer networks of practitioners within an organization, who help each other perform better by sharing their knowledge.
 For example, a Community of Practice might be set up for electrical engineers, so that engineers can raise issues and problems, and see if anyone in the community can provide insights and suggest solutions.
 Many of the larger organisations have set up dozens of communities of practice, some of which may have over a thousand members.

 A company wishing to introduce communities of practice as a best practice sharing mechanism needs to know where to start and how to start.
 Which communities do you need to establish?
 How do you choose which communities to promote?
 Do you only work with existing communities, or can you start off communities in a particular knowledge area?
-You need a Communities Strategy; a strategic approach for developing communities of practice for the delivery of business value.
+All these questions should be answered by your Knowledge Management Strategy.

 It should be recognized that there is more than one type of community.
 These operate in different ways, are different sizes, have different areas of focus, and address knowledge in different levels of maturity.
 Four types of community are described here.